Nagaland Post/ Morung Express/ Eastern Mirror for kind publication please.

 Founder, 1st NAP Bn.

-LIST OF NAMES OF YIMKHIUNGRU FREEDOM FIGHTERS (HOME GUARD UNDER EASTERN DIVISION OF FEDERAL GOVT.OF NAGALAND) OF NAGALAND WHO SURRENDERED ON APRIL 25 th 1964 LED BY SHRI K M CAMING YIMKHIUNGRU BRIGADIER EASTERN FEDERAL GOVT OF NAGALAND.
+LIST OF NAMES OF YIMKHIUNG FREEDOM FIGHTERS (HOME GUARD UNDER EASTERN DIVISION OF FEDERAL GOVT.OF NAGALAND) OF NAGALAND WHO SURRENDERED ON APRIL 25 th 1964 LED BY SHRI K M CAMING YIMKHIUNG BRIGADIER EASTERN FEDERAL GOVT OF NAGALAND.

 |Sl no||Name||Father’s name||Village||Rank||Age||Educational qualification|